Algae: Physiology

-Sea sponges

-Endosymbiontic green algae live close to the surface of some sponges, for example, breadcrumb sponges (Halichondria panicea).
-The alga is thus protected from predators; the sponge is provided with oxygen and sugars which can account for 50 to 80% of sponge growth in some species.

 Life cycle

 Rhodophyta, Chlorophyta, and Heterokontophyta, the three main algal divisions, have life cycles which show considerable variation and complexity.
 In general, an asexual phase exists where the seaweed's cells are diploid, a sexual phase where the cells are haploid, followed by fusion of the male and female gametes.
 Asexual reproduction permits efficient population increases, but less variation is possible.
 Commonly, in sexual reproduction of unicellular and colonial algae, two specialized, sexually compatible, haploid gametes make physical contact and fuse to form a zygote.
 To ensure a successful mating, the development and release of gametes is highly synchronized and regulated; pheromones may play a key role in these processes.
 Sexual reproduction allows for more variation and provides the benefit of efficient recombinational repair of DNA damages during meiosis, a key stage of the sexual cycle.
 However, sexual reproduction is more costly than asexual reproduction.
 Meiosis has been shown to occur in many different species of algae.